nodejs/node/doc/api/packages.md

 A folder containing a `package.json` file, and all subfolders below that folder until the next folder containing another `package.json`, are a _package scope_.
 Package scopes do not carry through `node_modules` folders.
-The `"type"` the module format of `.js` files within the package scope.
+The `"type"` field defines how to treat `.js` files within the package scope.
 If a `package.json` file does not have a `"type"` field, the default is `"commonjs"`.

 The package scope applies not only to initial entry points (`node my-app.js`)